 Under the guidelines developed by The DotKids Foundation, children are entitled to the freedom to express opinions and to have a say in matters affecting their social, economic, religious, cultural and political life.

-More importantly, that underlines an important principle of the .kids TLD to refrain from pre-screening or unnecessary censorship.
+More importantly, that underlines an important principle of the .kids TLD to refrain from unnecessary censorship.
 The framework for enforcement of the Guiding Principles is further discussed below.

 D) Enforcement

+Eligibility requirements are enforced upon submission of a .kids registration.
+The registration request must contain either a verifiable code obtained from a community member or have a community member as a contact of the domain registration.
+If it cannot be verified immediately, the Registry will request for relevant proof explained in A).

+The process ensures that all accepted applications are verified in the registration process.
+The Registry is dedicated to working closely with kids community organizations to ensure such process is enforced efficiently.
+E.g. Registry will provide web tools for organizations to provide their member organization and membership information to check against and provide tools to easily produce a code for their members to register a .kids domain.

 A Protection Scheme is developed and designed with the purpose of striking a balance between protecting kids from unwanted materials (UNCRC Article 17) and the freedom of expression online (UNCRC Article 13).

-Details of the Protection Scheme is included in the response to question 18c above: 4.
+Details of the Protection Scheme is included in 18c: 4.
 Protection Scheme.

 Open Compliant Platform and Immediate Process